 Notice of Hearing/Setting of Hearing

-The Title IX Coordinator will promptly reach out to all Parties, Witnesses, and the Hearing Decision Maker to schedule the Hearing.
+The Title IX Coordinator will promptly reach out to all Parties, Witnesses, and the Decision Maker to schedule the Hearing.
 The Title IX Coordinator will schedule the Hearing based on the availability of the Parties and Witnesses and will notify the Parties in writing of the date, time, and location of the Hearing.
 The Hearing schedule will take into consideration the academic and other conflicts identified by the Parties.
 Unless an extension is granted based on a showing of good cause, the Parties are obligated to follow the Hearing schedule.

 B. Hearing Process